jaanga/events/sf-webgl-2014-03-13/r1/readme.md

 - fast and tiny

 #### Notes
-Newton said 'I am standing on the shoulder's of giants'.
+Isaac Newton said 'I am standing on the shoulder's of giants'.

 He was very smart.
 You should we should - all follow in his footsteps.